Chapter 1: Phantom Blades

 The walk to Aldera Junior High was loud.
 It always was.

 Zoro moved through the streets of Musutafu with ten-kilogram iron weights strapped beneath his uniform trousers.
-Every step required deliberate effort.
-His face showed none of it.
+Every step required deliberate effort, though his face showed none of it.

 Zoro slept through most of the school day.

-He didn't care about the hero course applications his classmates were screaming about.
-Didn't care about the career forms stacked on his desk.
-He rested his head on his arms and waited for the bell, the way a person waits for rain to stop — not impatiently, just with the certainty that the only thing worth doing was on the other side of this.
+He didn't care about the hero course applications his classmates were screaming about, and he certainly didn't care about the career forms stacked on his desk.
+He rested his head on his arms and waited for the bell the way a person waits for rain to stop.
+He wasn't impatient; he just had the quiet certainty that the only thing worth doing was on the other side of this.

 Late afternoon stretched long orange shadows across the pavement as Zoro took the backstreets home.
 The quiet settled around him like something earned.